Background and Challenge

-The detailed report produced by L.E.K. delivered a clear perspective on historical and future market volume growth by product segment and geographic market (in major markets), as well as a view of the degree of historical and future price erosion and the target’s ability to pass on cost increases to the customer.
+The detailed report that we produced delivered a clear perspective on historical and future market volume growth by product segment and geographic market (in major markets), as well as a view of the degree of historical and future price erosion and the target’s ability to pass on cost increases to the customer.

 From Commitment to Reality: Overcoming the Corporate Sustainability Struggle